MCP Authorization Conformance

 For production connector namespaces, it records the gateway attestation controls that must exist: per-client consent, short-lived workload identity, token-passthrough denial, audit, session binding, and write or approval controls where applicable.

-For candidate MCP servers, it evaluates the detailed intake profile for resource indicators, audience validation, PKCE, short-lived tokens, private-network exposure, token passthrough, session binding, and audit evidence before promotion.
+For candidate MCP servers, it evaluates the detailed intake profile for resource indicators, audience validation, PKCE, short-lived tokens, client ID metadata documents, scope challenge handling, step-up authorization, private-network exposure, token passthrough, session binding, and audit evidence before promotion.

 Industry alignment